chzerv/ansible-role-security/README.md

 security_autoupdates_mail_on_error: true
 ```

-> Only send mail notifications when something goes wrong.
+> Only send mail notifications when something goes wrong. **Debian-based distributions only!**

 ```yaml
 security_autoupdates_reboot: "true"
 security_autoupdates_reboot_time: "04:00"
 ```

-> Reboot the system after the updates are done, at the specified time.
+> Reboot the system after the updates are done, at the specified time. **Debian-based distributions only!**

 ```yaml
 security_autoupdates_blacklist:
   - "linux-"
 ```

 > Make listed packages ignore automatic updates.
-By default, only kernel related packages are ignored. **Note that special characters must be escaped.**
+By default, only kernel related packages are ignored. **Note that special characters must be escaped.** **Debian-based distributions only!**

 ## Dependencies